Thermophysical Properties of Europa's Surface Constrained by Galileo Photopolarimeter-Radiometer Temperature Measurements: Data, model, and methods

 Several techniques can be used to investigate this effect.
 One approach is to diagnose the mixing of materials with different thermophysical properties based on the apparent anisothermality between observations at two thermal infrared wavelengths, as developed and validated for Mars \citep{Christensen1986,Nowicki2007,McKeeby2022} and the Moon \citep{Bandfield2011}.
 This technique will notably be used with future measurements from E-THEMIS (Europa Thermal Emission Imaging System) onboard Europa Clipper \citep{Christensen2024}.
 However, it cannot be applied here because we only have a single brightness temperature at a given PPR wavelength \citep[the latter depending on the filter used for the observation, see][]{Russell1992}.

 Another possibility is to model the measured surface temperature by assuming a mixture of different terrains and then derive the fraction of each terrain by fitting the modeled mixture temperatures to the observations, as performed on Mars by \cite{PUTZIG2007a,PUTZIG2007b}.
 However, given the large uncertainties regarding the diversity of materials across Europa's surface and their associated albedo and thermal inertia, together with the limited number of measurements, the problem is poorly constrained and cannot be robustly addressed here.
+We illustrate this limitation in Appendix~\ref{app:mixing} by applying the method to a simple two-terrain mixing model.
+In particular, we find that a given retrieved pair of albedo and thermal inertia is compatible with an infinite family of sub-pixel configurations and cannot, on its own, distinguish a homogeneous surface from a mixture.
 Hence, we acknowledge that the surface properties derived in this study may be biased by lateral heterogeneities and should be interpreted as apparent surface albedo and thermal inertia.
+Future observations at higher resolution by JUICE and Europa Clipper will help mitigate this issue.
 Vertical heterogeneities are discussed in Section~\ref{ssec:layering}.

 In addition, at high latitudes, PPR measurements are generally acquired at high emission angles (typically $\sim$45\textdegree\ at 45\textdegree\ latitude, versus $\sim$0\textdegree\ at the equator).
 Combined with the large solar phase angles of the observations (on average $\sim$80\textdegree), this geometry increases the sensitivity to cold, shadowed facets within the field of view at high latitudes, whereas near-equatorial observations acquired close to zero emission angle preferentially sample the warmer, directly illuminated surfaces.
 This geometric effect could bias our estimation of the thermal inertia, as it would tend to artificially lower the derived thermal inertia at high latitudes relative to equatorial regions.
 Using KRC, we modeled the brightness temperatures measured by PPR for various slope distributions observed at different emission angles.
 Our results suggest that this effect is on the order of 1-2~K at typical PPR emission angles, remaining within the 2~K uncertainty of the measurements.